squawell/zimbra-cd/zimbra/README.md

 	4. zimbra-proxy

 ## Installation:
+  1. create configmap zimbra-config
-	1. create the headless/internal services first per installation
+	2. create the headless/internal services first per installation
-	2. create the stateful sets
+	3. create the stateful sets
-	3. crate the loadbalancers/external services
+	4. crate the loadbalancers/external services

 ## Issues:
 	1. provided domain in the installation is being deleted after the complete installation